iExecBlockchainComputing/documentation-protocol/for-developers/confidential-computing/create-your-first-tdx-app.md

-# Build a TDX application
+# Build Intel TDX app

 In this tutorial, you will learn how to build and run a Confidential Computing application with the TDX framework.